ues-io/uesio/README.md

 - Build a **dedicated app** with **watcher** and **source map**

 On the frontend, the `source map` is enabled in webpack in `dev` mode.
-While developping you might want to rebuilt on saving with the source map in the browser :
+While developping you might want to rebuild on saving with the source map in the browser :

 ```
 cd ./libs/uesioapps/uesio && ../../../apps/cli/bin/run pack --develop